 What Was My Spelling Curriculum?

 During that school year, I purchased a spelling book to use for my “spelling curriculum,” because I was teaching at a charter school that year.
 Of course, this meant that I was required to teach something, but they didn’t actually have a curriculum for me to teach it.
 Thus, it was up to me to find something to use to teach it.
-I wish I still had the books I used so that I link them here for you, but alas, I don’t.
-But, they provided 20 spelling words per week, and they were often broken down by a “theme” of some kind – like compound words, homophones, and so on.
+I wish I still had the books I used so that I could link them here for you, but alas, I don’t.
+But, they provided 20 spelling words per week, and they were often broken down by a “theme” of some kind – like compound words, homophones, vowel sounds, and so on.

 One way I used these books was that I’d copy some of the pages for each spelling “lesson” and assign them to students.
 The lessons had, if I’m remembering correctly, four pages of activities.
 I didn’t usually use all four, but I’d copy a couple of the pages from the book, make copies for all of my students, and pass them out.
 This was all well and good, but, you know, they weren’t exactly riveting.
 It was like, “Copy down each of your spelling words” and “Use each spelling word in a sentence” kind of things.
 I wanted to spice things up a little bit, you know?
 I wanted to make spelling fun for my students!